NikiSP/Hardware-Lab-Voice-Assistant/Code/Readme.md

 # Code
+The code is sectioned into three main parts:

 ## Model
 The wake word detection model is implemented using a neural network.
 This model is responsible for detecting the specific wake word ("Marvin") from audio input, triggering the ESP32 to start processing further commands.